Skip to content

 sudo apt install -y nvme-cli

-Check NVMe/TCP kernel module is loaded
+Check NVMe/TCP kernel module

 lsmod | grep nvme_tcp